Detailed Configuration Examples

 If you encounter issues:

-1. Check the troubleshooting Guide for common troubleshooting steps
+- Check the main ingestion guide for common troubleshooting steps